HiAS7/The-Sauce-Book-Online/_classes/Druid.md

 and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.\
+As normal, you can’t increase an ability score above 20 using this feature.<br/>
 Starting at 18th level, the primal magic that you wield causes you to age more slowly.
 For every 10 years that pass, your body ages only 1 year.